-Once thrombophilia has been diagnosed, it is important for the gynaecologist to collaborate with the haematologist in order to establish an appropriate treatment that allows a pregnancy to be achieved at term.
+Once thrombophilia has been diagnosed, it is important for the gynecologist to collaborate with the hematologist in order to establish an appropriate treatment that allows a pregnancy to be achieved at term.

 Anticoagulants, such as aspirin and heparin, are most commonly prescribed before and throughout pregnancy.